Search for neutrino emission from blazar $\gamma$-ray flares accounting for possible neutrino time delays: Results

-In Fig.~\ref{fig:p_value_plot}, one can see that the p-value curve of R24+ almost reaches the $2\sigma$ level (one-tailed).
-The trial correction (for multiple tested values of $t^{\prime}_{\mathrm{delay}}$) performed according to the prescriptions of Ref. \cite{Plavin:2020emb} shows, however, that the minima of the pre-trial p-values as deep as in Fig.~\ref{fig:p_value_plot} occur by chance in $p_{\mathrm{post-trial\, H21+}} = 14$\% ($1.06\sigma$) and $p_{\mathrm{post-trial\, R24+}} = 11$\% ($1.21\sigma$) among mock datasets for the tests with H21+ and R24+ source lists respectively.
-Thus, none of the obtained p-values show evidence of a significant association between IceCat-1 neutrinos and AGNs from the considered source lists.
+In Fig.~\ref{fig:p_value_plot}, one can see that the p-value curve of R24+ almost reaches the $2\sigma$ level (one-tailed, see, e.g., Eq.~(40.46) of \citealp{ParticleDataGroup:2020ssz}).
+The trial correction (for multiple tested values of $t^{\prime}_{\mathrm{delay}}$) performed according to the prescriptions of \citet{Plavin:2020emb} shows, however, that the minima of the pre-trial p-values as deep as in Fig.~\ref{fig:p_value_plot} occur by chance in $p_{\mathrm{post-trial\, H21+}} = 14$\% ($1.06\sigma$) and $p_{\mathrm{post-trial\, R24+}} = 11$\% ($1.21\sigma$) among mock datasets for the tests with H21+ and R24+ source lists respectively.
+Thus, none of the obtained p-values shows evidence of a significant association between IceCat-1 neutrinos and AGNs from the considered source lists.

 We note that the optimal delay $\tilde{t}^{\prime}_{\mathrm{delay}} = 7.7 \times 10^{3}$~d for H21+ is by $4$ times greater than $\hat{t}^{\prime}_{\mathrm{delay}} = 1.9 \times 10^{3}$~d for R24+.
-This is driven by the substantial difference in the Doppler factors (compare Tables~\ref{tab:top_ten_Homan} and \ref{tab:top_ten_Rodrigues}) of 3C~454.3 and 3C~279, that contribute $53$\% of the total TS for the former and $80$\% of the total TS for the latter: Ref.~\cite{Homan:2021ijm} estimates the Doppler factor of 3C~279 by a factor of five larger than \cite{Rodrigues:2018tku}, and the Doppler factor of 3C~454.3 by a factor of three larger than \cite{Rodrigues:2018tku}.
+This is driven by the substantial difference in the Doppler factors (compare Tables~\ref{tab:top_ten_Homan} and \ref{tab:top_ten_Rodrigues}) of 3C~454.3 and 3C~279, that contribute $53$\% of the total TS for the former and $80$\% of the total TS for the latter: \citet{Homan:2021ijm} estimates the Doppler factor of 3C~279 by a factor of five larger than the estimate of \citet{Rodrigues:2023vbv}, and the Doppler factor of 3C~454.3 by a factor of three larger than that found by \citet{Rodrigues:2023vbv}.

-We show examples of two blazar light curves for associated alerts with the two highest values of $\mathrm{TS}_{\nu}$ in both of the two tests performed in Fig.~\ref{fig:light_curves_I}.
+We show examples of two blazar light curves for associated alerts with the two highest values of $\mathrm{TS}_{\nu}$ in both of the two tests performed in Fig.~\ref{fig:light_curves_I}, and the light curves of the associations with the third-highest $\mathrm{TS}_{\nu}$ in Fig.~\ref{fig:light_curves_II}.